johnykvsky/dummygenerator/docs/howto.md

 ### How can I use different strategy

-If we want to use different strategy, like uniqueness:
+If we want to use different strategy, like uniqueness with max 5 retries:

 ```php
 $generator = new DummyGenerator(DefinitionContainerBuilder::default(), new UniqueStrategy(5));
 ```

-or by:
+or if you want to replace it on the fly, just do it with:

 ```php
 $geneator->withStrategy(new UniqueStrategy(5))->firstName();